Liz Stringer: Career

 an EP which featured an individual track from each musician.
 They then took on the road, playing over 40 shows around the country.

 In 2019, Stringer reunited with Dyson and Cloher.
 The trio recorded a self-titled album in eight days at The Loft in Chicago in April 2019, which was released in October 2019 and toured nationally.

 In February 2021, it was announced that Stringer had signed with Milk!
 Records as a solo artist.

 In April 2021, Stringer released her sixth studio album, First Time Really Feeling, recorded at Toronto's Union Sound Company and produced and engineered by Chris Stringer.

+In November 2024, Stringer released the single "Coming Home".
+In January 2025 Stringer announced the release of her seventh studio album, The Second High.